machinable-org/machinable/docs/guide/components.md

 <<< @/.vuepress/includes/machinable_yaml/machinable_methods.yaml

-Here, the learning rate parameter is defined as config method that takes a base learning rate parameter.
+Here, the learning rate parameter is defined as a config method that takes a base learning rate parameter.
 The config method `config_learning_rate` needs to be defined in the corresponding component:

 <<< @/.vuepress/includes/machinable_yaml/my_models/base_model.py

 The method is executed whenever `self.config.learning_rate` is being accessed.
-Config methods hence allow to express arbitrary configuration dependencies and are a powerful tool to implement complex configuration patterns more efficiently.
-They can also be useful to parse configuration values into Python objects.
+Config methods hence allow for the expression of arbitrary configuration dependencies and are a powerful tool for implementing complex configuration patterns more efficiently.
+They can also be useful for parsing configuration values into Python objects.
 For instance, you might define a config method `dtype` where `dtype: dtype('f32')` returns `np.float32` etc.